 New Zealand is still the largest source of Chinese dairy products imports.
 Germany has gradually become China’s first source of imported liquid milk.
 The United States is China’s largest source of imported whey powder, and Australia has continued to export to China milk powder, butter, cheese and fresh milk, maintaining an important place.

 China: a very tricky market

-Its grip gets even more obvious on its direct neighbors Australia and New-Zealand, where it has bought farmland – including the largest dairy farm in the country bought by the Chinese company Moon Lake, playing on his role as a major economic partner.
+Its grip gets even more obvious on its direct neighbors Australia and New Zealand, where it has bought farmland – including the largest dairy farm in the country bought by the Chinese company Moon Lake, playing on his role as a major economic partner.

 With the dairy industry accounting for one-quarter of the country’s exports, the pressure on this crucial economic sector for New Zealand can make everything collapse.
 China has elaborated an incredible trade tactic by creating a strong demand for the time to build up stocks and abruptly withdrawn from the market.
-Once the New Zealand agricultural cooperations shut down, China was able to break prices to buy cheaply the surplus milk production of his neighbor.
+Once the New Zealand agricultural cooperations shut down, China was able to break prices to buy cheaply the surplus milk production of its neighbor.

-Expectation of China’s dairy market
+The expectation of China’s dairy market

 Demand and spreads will continue to drive imports.
 Firstly, demand is expected to continue to grow.
 After the full liberalization of the second-child policy, the number of new births with the second child from 2016 to 2017 was 7.21 million and 8.83 million, respectively.